SynthmindsLLC/SynthBrain/01 - 🎥 Commercial Hub/Content Capture/📖 Joe's Readwise/Articles/Alpha Everywhere AlphaGeometry, AlphaCodium and the Future of LLMs.md

 ## Metadata
 - Author: [[AI Explained]]
+- Date: 2024-01-18
 - Full Title: Alpha Everywhere: AlphaGeometry, AlphaCodium and the Future of LLMs
 - Category: #articles
+- Summary: Google Deep Mind has released a new system called AlphaGeometry, which has performed almost as well as gold medalists in the International Math Olympiad (IMO) in solving geometry problems.
+AlphaGeometry is a neuro-symbolic system that combines a neural network with symbolic pre-programmed systems.
+The system uses a language model to generate constructs that can be used in solving geometry problems, and a symbolic engine to perform the mechanical deductions.
+The authors of the system believe that the combination of large language models, neural networks, and symbolic systems will lead to the development of artificial general intelligence (AGI).
 - URL: https://youtube.com/watch?v=dOplrIJEYBo&si=BYjal6jvRkuXz-d5

 ## Highlights